qutip/qutip/doc/guide/guide-states.rst

     True True True

-In addition, dynamical generators on this extended space, often called *Liouvillian superoperators*, can be created using the :func:`~qutip.superoperator.liouvillian` and :func:`~qutip.superoperator.liouvillian_fast` functions.
+In addition, dynamical generators on this extended space, often called *Liouvillian superoperators*, can be created using the :func:`~qutip.superoperator.liouvillian` function.
 Each of these takes a Hamilonian along with a list of collapse operators, and returns a ``type="super"`` object that can be exponentiated to find the superoperator for that evolution.